apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prime Day Steals Under $10: 22 Unbeatable Bargains at Rock-Bottom Prices**
+**Biden told to drop out in "haywire" meeting with Hispanic Democrats**

-You can read more about it [here](https://www.cnet.com/deals/best-prime-day-deals-under-10-2024-07-13/).
+You can read more about it [here](https://www.axios.com/2024/07/12/biden-mike-levin-hispanic-caucus-meeting).

 ## Requirements
 - Python 3.8